Genivia/ugrep/README.md

            -m [MIN,][MAX], --min-count=MIN, --max-count=MAX
                   Require MIN matches, stop after MAX matches when specified.
                   Output MIN to MAX matches.
-For example, -m1 outputs the first match and -cm1, (with a comma) counts non-zero matches.
+For example, -m1 outputs the first match and -cm1, (with a comma) counts nonzero matches.
+If -u is specified, each individual match counts.
 See also option -K.

            --match
                   Match all input.
 Same as specifying an empty pattern to search.